agmcarthur/vtec2023-amr/README.md

 <details>
   <summary>Discussion Points:</summary>

-**EXIT** The last analysis is the most informative, showing that many of these isolates share the same complement of efflux variants, yet most isolates are unique in their resistome, with a subset sharing TEM-1, sul1, and other higher risk genes.
+The last analysis is the most informative, showing that many of these isolates share the same complement of efflux variants (bottom of heatmap) and several isolates share the same overall resistome.
+Yet most isolates are unique in their resistome, with a subset sharing TEM-1, sul1, and other higher risk genes.
+Placing these results in phylogenetic and epidemiological context will be helpful.

 </details>